-Hunting for Conservation - Online was developed specifically for University Students majoring in a natural resource program that has never hunted or been exposed to hunting through a family member or friend.
-Course content will explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.
-Content for the program was developed by the CLfT staff, and over 20 CLfT instructors who provided talent and energy to the digital content.
-This program is hosted and developed in partnership with Purdue University-Online.
-Material for the program was developed from the Hunting for Conservation in-person curriculum and is intended to serve as a virtual textbook and learning experience that can be used independently by students or preferably incorporated into a University’s “for credit” course work.
-Much like a good textbook, the content is high quality and builds the foundation for additional enrichment discussions and field exercises either on-campus or through local networks.
+Through over a dozen modules, students explore the conservation theories, policy, and practices that apply to hunting and the sustainable uses of wildlife in North America.
+Content for the program was developed by CLfT staff and over two dozen CLfT instructors and presented in the forms of video presentations, written materials, and assessments.
+The program is intended to serve as a virtual textbook and learning experience that can be used independently by students or incorporated into a university’s “for credit” course work.
+The high-quality content provides a foundation for additional discussions and field exercises either on-campus or through local networks.